MicrosoftDocs/azure-reference-other/iot-c-reference/iot-c-ref-iothub-client-core-common-h.md

 ```
 Member name                 | Description
 ----------------------------|----------------
  protocol            | A function pointer that is passed into the `IoTHubClientCreate`.
 A function definition for AMQP is defined in the include `[iothubtransportamqp.h](#undefined)`.
 A function definition for HTTP is defined in the include `[iothubtransporthttp.h](#undefined)` A function definition for MQTT is defined in the include `[iothubtransportmqtt.h](#undefined)`.
  transportHandle            | a transport handle implementing the protocol
  deviceId            | A string that identifies the device.
  deviceKey            | The device key used to authenticate the device. x509 authentication is is not supported for multiplexed connections.
  deviceSasToken            | The device SAS Token used to authenticate the device in place of device key. x509 authentication is is not supported for multiplexed connections.

+This struct captures IoTHub client device configuration.

 ## Macro definitions